dodrio/jet/README.md

 ## Edit Rule
 ```
-# specify which request to be sent via tunnel
+# specify which request to be sent via tunnel.
 shell> jet edit-rule tunnel

-# specify which request to be blocked
+# specify which request to be blocked.
 shell> jet edit-rule block

 # specify which IP is allowed to use this Jet.
 By default, only 127.0.0.1 is allowed.
 shell> jet edit-rule ip
 ```